j-corp-25/My_Bloomberg_Lite/README.md

 Technologies, Libraries, APIs:
 We plan to use the following technologies, libraries, and APIs:

 - D3.js for creating interactive and visually appealing stock price charts.
-- Alpha Vantage API for retrieving real-time and historical stock data.
+12 Data API for retrieving real-time and historical stock data.
 - As a backup I will be using Realtime Stock Data API
-- If I have the time would like to  use reddit API and News API
+- If I have the time would like to use reddit API.

 Implementation Timeline: